faithmoyo/EcommShoppingCart/README.md

 http://localhost/EcommerceApi/swagger/ui/index#/<br />

 ## Assumptions
+Shopping Cart states not saved to DB, cart manipulated at runtime <br />
 Location Services not enabled <br />
 Caching not enabled in Developer Mode <br />
 Stock for all products is available <br />